What Is The Best Airpoints Credit Card?

 Entry level cards are the cards with the lowest fees.
 They also come with the fewest perks.
 My goal is usually to spend as little money as possible, so I’m a big fan of the entry level cards, and tend to use them over the fancy juiced up cards.

-There are currently four entry level Airpoints cards available in NZ.
+There are currently four entry-level Airpoints cards available in NZ.
 Here’s what’s on offer:

 Annual fee Earn rate Breakeven point